laravel/docs/eloquent.md

 Eloquent provides the `isDirty`, `isClean`, and `wasChanged` methods to examine the internal state of your model and determine how its attributes have changed from when the model was originally retrieved.

 The `isDirty` method determines if any of the model's attributes have been changed since the model was retrieved.
-You may pass a specific attribute name or an array of specify attributes to the `isDirty` method to determine if a particular attribute is dirty.
+You may pass a specific attribute name or an array of attributes to the `isDirty` method to determine if any of the attributes are "dirty".
 The `isClean` will determine if an attribute has remained unchanged since the model was retrieved.
 This method also accepts an optional attribute argument:

     use App\Models\User;